Classes are held at: Allenhurst Fire Department Meeting Room 318 Hume Street, Allenhurst, NJ 07711

 a Birth Ball (one per couple).

 Complementary access to Prepared Feeding – a breastfeeding and infant feeding course available via online streaming.
 Prepared Feeding, featuring Amanda Devereux, IBCLC, gives parents all the information they need to feed their new baby.
 This can’t miss video is included with all course registrations.

 Access to meditation exercises learned in class so you can continue preparing for your birth wherever you are.

 Does an multi-week course commitment not fit into your schedule?
-No worries, we offer weekend classes in a small group setting, as well as private classes.
+No worries, I offer weekend classes in a small group setting, as well as private classes.

 Private Class (either one 6 hour day or two 3-4 hour days in your home) $50/hour

 Not your first baby, consider Comfort Measures for Labor.
-Held once a month, this three-hour class will give you and your partner the tools you need to get through labor, a refresher on your options for birth, and resources for a smooth postpartum journey.
-Email me or give a call for more information or to arrange a session. $100/couple
+This two-hour class will give you and your partner the tools you need to for your labor, give you a refresher on your options for birth and resources for a smooth postpartum journey.
+Email me or give a call for more information or to arrange a session. $125/couple